PetarMc1/rgb-generator/README.md

 # RGB Generator

-## Embedding theRGB Generator in your website
+## Embedding the RGB Generator in your website
 To add the RGB generator to your website, follow these steps:

 1. Copy the iframe code: